Ricimon/FFXIV-StreamKit/README.md

 First, make sure your OBS has [obs-websocket](https://github.com/obsproject/obs-websocket) **v4.x** installed.
 Configure it with a password if you wish.

 Next, grab the latest release in the [Releases](https://github.com/Ricimon/FFXIV-StreamKit/releases) section.
-Download the `StreamKitDalamud.zip` file, and extract its contents (should be a single folder called `StreamKit`) into XIVLauncher's devPlugins folder, which is typically located at `%APPDATA%/XIVLauncher/devPlugins`.
+Download the `StreamKitDalamud.zip` file, and extract its contents (should be a single folder called `StreamKit`) into XIVLauncher's installedPlugins folder, which is typically located at `%APPDATA%/XIVLauncher/installedPlugins`.

-Then in FFXIV, run `/xlplugins`, go to Dev Tools -> Installed Dev Plugins, and Load the plugin.
+Then in FFXIV, run `/xlplugins`, go to Installed Plugins, and Load the plugin.

 ## Usage